PingOne

 Permissions-based rules

-For more extensive use cases that require a large number of permissions, define permissions-based rules that work with your API gateway to enforce entitlements.
+If your organization has more extensive use cases that require a large number of permissions, you can define permissions-based rules that work with your API gateway to enforce entitlements.

-Complete the following steps to configure permissions-based rules for permissions enforcement:
+After you configure application permissions, complete the following steps to define permissions-based rules for permissions enforcement:

 Extending access control

-When your access control needs progress beyond static permissions, you can leverage real-time contextual information in your access control decisions.
-Fine-grained authorization policies can factor in a range of contextual attributes, such as user characteristics, environment properties such as location and time, and risk signals.
+When your organization’s access control needs progress beyond static permissions, you can leverage real-time contextual information in your access control decisions.
+Fine-grained authorization policies can factor in a range of contextual attributes, such as user characteristics, risk signals, and environment properties such as location and time.

-You can use PingOne’s API Access Management capabilities in conjunction with application permissions to satisfy these access control requirements.
+You can use PingOne’s API Access Management custom policy capabilities in conjunction with application permissions to satisfy these access control requirements.
 Learn more in API services.